Hyatt Hotels Corporation research snapshot

 Rating

-Premium hotel platform with growing fee income, material travel-cycle exposure, and a valuation that needs earnings delivery
+Premium hotel platform with growing fee income and a resilient fee model, but a forward valuation that already prices in continued delivery

 Trend status